-First things first, German pfannkuchen can get a little confusing—in Berlin, where pfannkuchen is actually the word for Berliners, the filled doughnut, these pancakes are instead known as eirekuchen.
-Though they look a bit like crêpes, they're made from a thicker, eggier batter and cooked on both sides.
-In many ways, pfannkuchen are quite similar to American pancakes, though they're typically served with jam, applesauce, or other spreads rather than syrup.
+First things first: German pfannkuchen can get a little confusing—in Berlin, where pfannkuchen is actually the word for Berliners, the filled doughnuts, these pancakes are instead known as eierkuchen.
+Though they look a bit like crepes, they're made from a thicker, eggier batter and cooked on both sides.
+In many ways, pfannkuchen are quite similar to American pancakes, though they're typically served with jam, applesauce, or other spreads, rather than syrup.

-Spherical aebleskiver don't look like your typical pancake—it's the only dish to make this list that isn't even remotely flat.
-These Danish pancakes may look like a popover, but they eat like a dessert pancake—fluffy and hot, often dipped in jam and sprinkled with powdered sugar.
-Think of them as the doughnut hole of pancakes...and a perfect example of why "pancakes" are so difficult to define.
+Spherical aebleskiver don't look like your typical pancakes—it's the only dish to make this list that isn't even remotely flat.
+These Danish pancakes may look like popovers, but they eat like a dessert pancake—fluffy and hot, often dipped in jam and sprinkled with powdered sugar.
+Think of them as the doughnut hole of pancakes...and a perfect example of why pancakes are so difficult to define.
 And yet pancakes they are, certainly according to Danes, and quite literally pan-cooked.
-The egg, flour, and dairy-based batter—sometimes given a boost with yeast or baking powder—is poured into the round indentations of a special cast iron pan.
+The egg-, flour-, and dairy-based batter—sometimes given a boost with yeast or baking powder—is poured into the round indentations of a special cast iron pan.
 As each cake firms up, it's rotated in its indentation, cooking into a sweet, puffy sphere.

-Speaking of oven-baked pancakes, the Fins are fond of pannukakku, a custardy vanilla-spiked batter that's eaten for breakfast or dessert like its fellow European pancakes—topped with berries, cream, jam, and/or powdered sugar.
+Speaking of oven-baked pancakes, the Finns are fond of pannukakku, a custardy, vanilla-spiked batter that's eaten for breakfast or dessert, like its fellow European pancakes—topped with berries, cream, jam, and/or powdered sugar.

 This savory Italian pancake is a profoundly simple dish: little more than nutty chickpea flour, grassy olive oil, and water, mixed together and baked in a pan (copper is traditional, but cast iron will do just fine in a pinch).
 Crisp on the outside, moist and smooth on the inside, farinata is also popular elsewhere along the Mediterranean rim—on France's southern coast, it's known as socca; in North Africa, it's tweaked with spices like cumin for a more custardy, almost flan-like pancake known as karane (Morocco) or karantita (Algeria).